koprty/MovieReviewSentimentAnalysis/README.md

 * Use a more powerful machine to run and test on more data
 * Parameter Optimization
 * Individual words to different sentiment scores instead of classifying all words in one review to one score

+## Thanks
+* Feel free to contact us with any suggestions and comments